scionproto/scion/doc/protocols/authenticator-option.rst

-  As discussed above, the source and/or destination address may be skipped when used with a :ref:`SPI referring to a DRKey <spoa-spi-drkey>`.
+  As discussed above, the source and/or destination address may be skipped when used with a :ref:`SPI referring to a DRKey <spao-spi-drkey>`.
 If both addresses are skipped, the row for the Address Type/Length fields byte is also skipped.
 * the SHA1 hash (20 bytes)

 Observe that when used with suitable an :ref:`SPI referring to a DRKey
-<spoa-spi-drkey>`, the address header may be left empty, resulting in an ideal
+<spao-spi-drkey>`, the address header may be left empty, resulting in an ideal
 32-byte input size for the AES-CBC MAC.

 This scheme is safe from length extension attacks on the AES-CBC MAC; except for the addresses, all fields are of a fixed size.
 The length of the address fields is included in the first block of the AES-CBC MAC.
+It is visible from the metadata whether the addresses are to be skipped from the MAC input, as discussed above, so that also in this case no length extension attacks are possible.

 Appendix: Design Rationale